carpentries-incubator/hermes_metadata_lesson/episodes/metadataformats.md

 :::

 An important part of recording metadata is annotating the data.
 Labelling categories for people, such as artist or photographer for Walker Evans, helps to understand the content.
-This marking allows the data to be interpreted and is used differently depending on the format.
-In the spreadsheet example it is the column heading.
-When using a spreadsheet to annotate, for dates, it can be worth splitting the year, month and day into separate fields to avoid the problems described above.
-Later, you will learn about other ways to display dates correctly.
+This tagging allows the data to be interpreted and is used differently depending on the format.
+In the spreadsheet example, it is the column heading.
+If you are using a spreadsheet to annotate dates, it may be worth splitting the year, month and day into separate fields to avoid the problems described above.
+Later you will learn about other ways to display dates correctly.

-Choosing a different format can help to avoid some of these difficulties.
-One option is to use a markup language.
-Based on the SGML meta-language, which contains the basic concepts of markup languages, such as elements and attributes, and the rules for their use, the various markup languages are used to structure and format text and data in a machine-readable way.
+Choosing a different format can help avoid some of these difficulties.
+One way is to use a markup language.
+Based on the SGML meta-language, which contains the basic concepts of markup languages, such as elements and attributes, and the rules for using them, markup languages are used to structure and format text and data in a machine-readable way.

-_______________________________________

 ::: keypoints

-* Use a xslx format to store and analyze the data and if you need to format the data and the spreadsheet.
+* Use an xslx format to store and analyse the data and if you need to format the data and spreadsheet.
-* Use a format which is interoperable like csv for data storage or exchange and if you don't need to analyze or visualize the data with the application.
+* Use an interoperable format such as csv to store or share data and if you don't need to analyse or visualise the data with the application.
-* Marking up the data with for exmaple headers is helpful.
+* Marking up the data with headers, for example, is helpful.
-* Be aware of the problems the data and metadata can cause when annotating them, e.g., the dates or names.
+* Be aware of the problems that data and metadata can cause when you annotate them, for example with dates or names.

 :::